What is an Audit Trail?

 How do I query the audit trail?

-Intercept outputs structured JSON logs that can be ingested by any log aggregation platform.
+PolicyLayer outputs structured JSON logs that can be ingested by any log aggregation platform.
 Query by server, tool, action, timestamp, or any other field.
 For local development, the logs are human-readable and can be filtered with standard command-line tools.

 Can I redact sensitive arguments from the audit trail?

 Yes.
-Intercept supports field-level redaction in audit logs.
+PolicyLayer supports field-level redaction in audit logs.
 You can configure specific argument fields (e.g. passwords, API keys, personal data) to be masked or omitted from the audit trail while still being used for policy evaluation.

 How long should audit trail data be retained?

 This depends on your compliance requirements.
 SOC 2 typically requires 1 year, GDPR has specific data retention rules, and PCI DSS requires at least 1 year with 3 months immediately available.
-Intercept does not manage retention — it outputs logs that your infrastructure retains according to your policies.
+PolicyLayer does not manage retention — it outputs logs that your infrastructure retains according to your policies.

 FURTHER READING